Boeing KC-46 Pegasus: Flight tests and delays

-The 767-2C's first flight took place on 28 December 2014; it flew from Paine Field and landed at Boeing Field.
-In March 2015, a refueling test with a C-17 transport was stopped because of a higher-than-expected boom axial load while delivering fuel; the problem was caused by the turbulent "bow wave effect" generated by two large aircraft flying in line.
-On 24 January 2016, the KC-46 successfully refueled an F-16 for the first time during a 5 hour 36 minute sortie.
+The 767-2C's first flight took place on 28 December 2014.
+It flew from Paine Field and landed at Boeing Field.
+In March 2015, a refueling test with a C-17 transport was stopped because of a higher-than-expected boom axial load while delivering fuel.
+The problem was caused by the turbulent "bow wave effect" generated by two large aircraft flying in line.
+In January 2016, the KC-46 successfully refueled an F-16 for the first time during a five hour 36 minute sortie.
 Test refueling of several other military aircraft followed, including a C-17, F/A-18, A-10, and AV-8B.
-On 10 February, a KC-46 refueled an F/A-18, using its probe-and-drogue system for the first time.
+In February 2016, a KC-46 refueled an F/A-18, using its probe-and-drogue system for the first time.